storj/docs/src/pages/dcs/how-tos/how-to-use-cyberduck-and-storj-dcs/index.md

 ### Using CyberDuck with Storj - Windows

-Once the download is complete you'll be able to open the CyberDuck client.
-By selecting **Open Connection** to the top left, you’ll be able to establish a connection via Cyberduck.
+Once the download is complete, you'll be able to open the CyberDuck client.
+By selecting **Open Connection** to the top left, you can establish a connection via Cyberduck.
 By selecting Amazon S3 from the dropdown, you’ll be prompted to fill out the following:

 *   **Server:**